Pazoia/Where-is-my-Paradise/README.md

 - ✅ Images change with page refresh, images chosen at random according to theme
 - ✅ Positive affirmations fading in when a panel is selected
 - ✅ Different positive affirmations chosen at random each time a panel is chosen, choices not repeaded sequentially.
+- ✅ A diferent affirmation being loaded every 30 secs a user is in a panel.